 Power hedges are perhaps the most significant tool for managing energy investment exposure.
 In fact, in 2018, a report from McKinsey estimated that the risk from merchant price exposure was up to four times greater than construction risk, and up to 40% of Capex in value-at-risk.

 To date, Power Purchase Agreements, (PPAs) have been the surrogate subsidies for power hedges.
-In essence, not only do PPAs lock in the long-term pricing and stable yields, but they also give project financing banks security to lend against, producing the leverage for equity investors.
+In essence, not only do PPAs lock in long-term pricing and stable yields, but they also give project financing banks security to lend against, producing leverage for equity investors.
 Going forward, the expansion of renewable energy will almost certainly draw on PPAs.

 A Complex Risk Picture

 What is unavoidable is that active risk management in renewables is now paramount for investors, but there are no shortcuts.
 Indeed, the whole operating model for investment has evolved and increased in scope, possibly now including PPA origination alongside finance and asset investment.

 There is a completely new layer, too, for reporting.
 Given the nascent nature of the renewables market, investors will need asset-level energy risk and reporting services as well as the ability to review financial and operating data.
 With that will come the need for more robust pricing and risk tools that integrate renewables into established trading and investment models.

 The ability to monitor, analyze, and then report risk and pricing data in a range of formats is key.
 Investors will need to partner with professionals who are experienced in building solutions for gathering, normalizing and aggregating their various real assets datasets into an overall data and analytics platform.
 As well, a thorough approach to risk management means that PPA contracts should be deconstructed into their component parts, and evaluated on both the financial reporting implications as well as the operational requirements needed to service these types of agreements.